NanditaRK/AIResearchRAGBot/README.md

 # AI Research RAG Bot

-A RAG bot to help me with the questions I have when reading research papers on AI.
-Made it simple because the main goal of this was functionality.
+A RAG bot to help me reference research papers that I am currently reading to answer questions I have.
+It's pretty simple right now because the project was made for functionality.
+Will be adding features as I need it.

 **Things to do in the future**
    * make the sources that are listed for user reference document name instead of ids